itzAhmedSamir/DEPI-GP-Challenges-Module/README.md

 ## 📝 License

-This project is part of a team academic project.
+This module is part of a team project.

 ---